IBM/platinum-demos/docs/100-eliminating-security-blind-spots-with-ibm-concert/demo-script.md

 As enterprises develop and deploy an increasing number of software applications, they face significant risks and challenges related to security vulnerabilities and compliance issues.

 Leveraging data from various tools, IBM Concert empowers security managers to gain a comprehensive view of vulnerabilities across their homegrown application landscape.
-Using Concert’s advanced AI analytics engine, we can accurately assess vulnerability risk tailored to each customer's specific environment.
+Using Concert’s advanced gen AI analytics engine, we can accurately assess vulnerability risk tailored to each customer's specific environment.
 Concert identifies potential threats, evaluates their impact, and provides actionable recommendations to prioritize and mitigate risks effectively.

 Let’s delve into how IBM Concert helps manage vulnerabilities and enhances your security posture.